marcol/generator-alchemy/README.md

 Adds linting to git commit and push through [commitlint](https://commitlint.js.org/#/).

 ### npm
+Adds `.npmignore` file to remove assets from the package to be published, as default `__tests__` and `__mocks__` are removed.
+Also adds `.npmrc` file.

 ### License
+Adds a [ISC license](https://en.wikipedia.org/wiki/ISC_license) file with the name and email of the author.

 ### gitignore
+Adds `.gitignore` file to prevent tracking of wanted files or folder.
+It has already a set of common files that usually should not be part of the git repository.

 ### Markdown linting
 Markdown linting is done with [remarklint](https://github.com/remarkjs/remark-lint).